-In recognition of the service and sacrifice of our nation’s military, NAHB’s Building Systems Councils (BSC) partnered with Operation Finally Home to give a deserving wounded North Carolina veteran and his family a mortgage-free, systems-built home.
+In recognition of the service and sacrifice of our nation’s military, NAHB’s Building Systems Councils (BSC) partners with Operation Finally Home to give deserving wounded veterans and their families a mortgage-free, systems-built home.

 Touchdown for Homes is a nationwide charitable outreach program of NAHB and the National Football League Players Association (NFLPA) that brings together local home builders’ associations and former NFL players to strengthen communities by building or renovating homes for veterans and families in need.

-In response to Hurricane Katrina, NAHB, through the National Housing Endowment, established a relief fund to aid victims in the Gulf Coast states.
+In response to Hurricane Katrina, NAHB established a relief fund to aid victims in the Gulf Coast states through the National Housing Endowment.
 A fund was also established after the December 2004 tsunami struck South Asia.
 NAHB partnered with Shelter for Life International and Habitat for Humanity International to build homes and establish a Disaster Response Technical Center in the region.

 Another example was the creation of the Home Builders Care Victims’ Relief Fund in 2001 for the victims and families of the terrorist attacks of September 11.
-Within five months of establishing the fund, 5,000 members of the home building industry contributed $9.8 million, which has been distributed to victims and their families
+Within five months of establishing the fund, 5,000 members of the home building industry contributed $9.8 million, which was distributed to victims and their families.

 National Housing Endowment Builder Achievement Award for Outstanding Community Service